Do You Know? There Are 33 Consumer Rights Worldwide!

 Who sets the guidelines for Consumer Protection?

-10 Major guidelines which are widely followed by most member nations of UN are
+10 Major guidelines which are widely followed most member nations of UN are

 What are Consumer Rights?

 Some countries including India, China, UK, European Union, Brazil and Japan have Consumer Rights.
-However, other countries like US, Australia, Russia, Canada, Saudi Arabia, Nigeria provides provisions to protect their consumers.
+Many nations, including the US, Australia, Russia, Canada, Saudi Arabia, and Nigeria, actively protect their consumers.
+These countries provide strong provisions ensuring consumer safety and fairness.

 How many countries have Consumer Rights?

 In a study of 60 countries, it is found that 77% of the countries have consumer protection act.
-Whereas 13% of the countries don’t have consumer protection act.
+However, 13% of nations lack a consumer protection act.

 And 8% of the countries are planning/drafting to implement consumer protection act.